 153.5 yd² * 0.6 yd = 92.1 yd³

-The last things to assess are the estimated weight of required soil and its cost.
-Knowledge about the weight of cargo may come in handy when it comes to transportation.
+The last thing to do is to assess the estimated weight of the required soil and its cost.
+The weight of the cargo may come in handy when transporting the soil.
 It would be nice to know that your truck or trailer will endure the burden of your purchase.
 As we have already mentioned, you should find the density of the chosen soil on its package.
 You just need to multiply it by the volume of our topsoil layer.
-And now, last but not least – money.
+And last but not least – money.
 Can you afford such an expense?
 Maybe we could save some money by reducing the thickness?
 To know that, you need to calculate the total cost.
 With our soil calculator, you can do it by multiplying the volume of purchased soil or its weight by the price of one cubic yard or price of one ton (other units of weight or volume are also available).

-Oh, and if you were wondering whether we can also help you with finishing your interiors, yes, you’re right – we’ve got calculators for it as well!
+Oh, and if you were wondering whether we can also help you with finishing your interiors, yes, you're right – we've got calculators for that as well!
 You can organize the space with drywalls and then paint the rooms using our drywall and paint calculators.
-Now, there is nothing left to do apart from relaxing in chill water and inviting your friends for a barbecue!
+Now, there is nothing left to do apart from relaxing in the cool water and inviting your friends for a barbecue!

 What is soil? - Soil definition

 Have you ever wondered what are you stomping on?
-How is it created or maybe it has been here since eternity?
-Well, the easiest way to answer these questions would be to tell that soil definition is a mixture of things that have fallen or just found themselves to be on the ground.
+Was it it always here or has it been here since eternity?
+Well, the easiest way to answer these questions would be to explain that the soil definition is that it is a mixture of things that have fallen or just found themselves on the ground.
 It consists of organic matter, liquids, gases, minerals, and living organisms.
-The soil has been created by endless interactions between those ingredients with additional influence of some third parties such as climate, weather and lots, lots of time.
+The soil has been created by endless interactions between those ingredients, with the additional influence of some third parties, such as climate, weather and lots and lots of time.
 It usually starts with a parent material such as quartz, calcite or feldspar which undergoes weathering – the process of disintegration.
 Weathering can be caused by: